likitha-shankar/Linux-Security-Agent/PRESENTATION_SCRIPT.md

 ---

+## 📖 HOW TO USE THIS SCRIPT

+### Presentation Setup:

+1. **Open the HTML Report** (`docs/reports/PROJECT_REPORT.html`) in your browser BEFORE starting
+2. **Share your screen** showing the HTML report
+3. **Read this script verbatim** - it's written for natural speech
+4. **Navigate the HTML report** as indicated in the script:
+   - Use it like visual slides
+   - Scroll to referenced sections when mentioned
+   - Point to diagrams and tables as you explain them
+   - Jump to Section 8.3 for test results

+### Why This Works:
+- The **HTML report** provides professional visual validation
+- The **script** keeps you on track with perfect timing
+- Audience sees comprehensive documentation while you speak
+- If the live demo fails, you have the report to fall back on
+- You appear extremely well-organized and prepared

+### Quick Navigation Guide for HTML Report:
+- **Title/Opening**: Top of page
+- **Architecture**: Section 4 (scroll to see diagrams)
+- **Connection Pattern Analyzer**: Section 4.4.5
+- **Data Flow**: Section 4.5
+- **Features**: Section 5
+- **Test Results**: Section 8.3 (THIS IS KEY - bookmark this!)
+- **Conclusion**: Section 10

+### Presentation Flow:
+1. Share screen with HTML report visible (title page)
+2. Read opening script
+3. Scroll through report sections as you explain architecture
+4. Minimize report for live demo
+5. Return to report for test results section
+6. Keep report open during Q&A for reference

+---

 ## 📋 OPENING (2 minutes)

 ### Slide 1: Title Slide

+**[Screen shows HTML report open at the title page]**

 > "Good [morning/afternoon] everyone.
 Thank you for being here today.
 >
 > My name is Likitha Shankar, and I'm excited to present my Master's degree research project: **A Linux Security Agent with eBPF-Based Syscall Monitoring and Machine Learning Anomaly Detection**.
 >
+> What you're seeing on screen is the comprehensive project report that documents this entire research effort.
+Over the next 15 to 20 minutes, I'll walk you through the technical architecture using this report as a visual guide, demonstrate a live detection system, and share the research results that validate this approach.
+>
 > This project addresses a critical challenge in modern cybersecurity - how do we detect sophisticated attacks that bypass traditional security tools?
 My solution combines cutting-edge kernel-level monitoring with machine learning to detect threats in real-time, even when they're encrypted or using advanced evasion techniques.
 >
-> Over the next 15 to 20 minutes, I'll walk you through the technical architecture, demonstrate a live detection system, and show you the research results that validate this approach."
+> Let me start by explaining the problem this project solves."

 **[Pause for 2 seconds, make eye contact]**